 During a glass kayak tour, you can marvel at the vibrant corals and marine life beneath you.
 Not only that, but you'll also get to enjoy breathtaking panoramic views of the coastline.
 This unforgettable and unique experience is a must-try when you visit the Seychelles!

-Insider tip: "Bring an underwater camera or a waterproof phone case to capture the colourful corals and marine life from a different perspective."
+Insider tip: "Bring an underwater camera or a waterproof phone case to capture the colorful corals and marine life from a different perspective."

 2. Hiking trails

 With lots of hiking trails to explore, you can discover the natural beauty of the islands - from verdant jungles to rugged peaks.

 One popular trail is the Morne Seychellois National Park, which offers several different routes to explore.
 There's also the Copolia Trail which takes hikers up to a panoramic viewpoint with breathtaking views of Victoria and the neighboring islands.
 And for those who prefer a leisurely stroll, the Mare aux Cochons trail winds through lush forests and leads to a peaceful reservoir.

 Insider tip:"Hike early in the morning or late in the afternoon to avoid the heat of the day - the Seychelles can get quite hot and humid, especially during the middle of the day."

 Looking for a fun and unique experience in Seychelles?
 Try a semi-submarine tour!
 This activity is the perfect addition to your Seychelles family vacation and offers a glimpse of the colorful marine life through the clear bottom of the boat while enjoying the stunning landscapes and fresh air on the upper deck.

 A semi-submarine tour provides a hassle-free and dry option for exploring the rich biodiversity of the surrounding waters.
 With over 1,000 fish species, 300 coral species, and several turtle species, you won't want to miss out on this opportunity to witness the underwater wonders.